 The food of Cambodia is influenced by its Vietnamese and Chinese-neighbours, though made its own with local ingredients and a touch of French flair.
 It can also be a little disconcerting, with lively market vendors hawking everything from deep fried spiders and crickets to barbecued frogs.
 But creepy crawlies aside, it is a pretty kid friendly cuisine with plenty of noodles, rice and stir-fries that are generally milder in flavour than other Asian cuisines.
 If all else fails western food is easy to find, not that it got a look in with our fearless foodies.

 She said: “Cambodian food is a bit weird.
 They eat bugs.
 And frogs.
 But tarantula legs are ok, they just taste like crisps.
-And Cambodians make really nice barbecue fish and have some yummy noodle dishes.
-My favourite meal was when Saroun took us to the market and we ate fresh fruit and pancakes stuffed with banana and fried rice cakes.”
+And Cambodians make really nice barbecue squid and fish squid have some yummy noodle dishes.
+My favourite meal was when Saroun took us to the market and we ate fresh fruit and pancakes stuffed with banana and fried rice cakes.
+But their Noum Kong doughnuts were best of all.”

 I know people always say that the people of the destinations they visit are friendly, mostly because they don’t leave the resorts and don’t deal with anyone outside of the service staff who are paid to be nice!
 But Cambodians, whether it’s the folk who are working in tourism, a mum walking through the market with her giggling kids or just a smiling-eyed old dude with his belly hanging out on a street corner, really are remarkably warm and welcoming.
 Despite the horrors and poverty that the people of this country have endured over the years they are resilient, forward thinking and cheerful.
 And besides the occasional pushy tout in some of the tourist zones, as a rule they’re sweet, patient, affectionate, very respectful and I luff them.